 Brand and Customer Relationship

 Essentially this is what it is all about.
 Social Media is a way for brands to create and take care of their relationship with customers.
-As I was writing this post I actually saw a pretty good example of this.
+As I was writing this post I actually saw a pretty good example of this, a post by a fast-food restaurant from the Philippines

-In the image we can see a post by a Philippine fastfood restaurant.
-The post is to promote one of their products which gets a decent number of likes which shows the interest for the product.
-But what is telling here is the comment below.
+The post was done to promote one of their products which gets a decent number of likes which shows interest in the product.
+But what is telling here is in one of the comments.

 A customer details a terrible experience concerning the service from one of the restaurant’s branches.
 For some, they might see this as a bad press since other people can see this.
 But the restaurant actually turned a negative into a positive by responding to the message.